vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/vsphere/Get-VsanHealthTest.md

 ## Description

-The `Get-VsanHealthTest` cmdlet returns all vSAN healthcheck tests from a VSAN cluster in vCenter Server.
+The `Get-VsanHealthTest` cmdlet returns all vSAN health check tests from a VSAN cluster in vCenter Server.

 ## Examples